esrlabs/jay_api/documentation/source/user_guidelines/elasticsearch/query_builder.rst

 Once you have added all the clauses you want on your queries you can call ``to_h`` or ``to_query`` to get the corresponding Hash.
-The class converts the query to a Hash representation that can then be passed to :ref:`Index#search` to perform the actual search.
+The class converts the query to a Hash representation that can then be passed to :ref:`Indexable#search` to perform the actual search.

 .. note::